bioinformaticsguy/bioinformaticsguy.github.io/_posts/007_VIM/2025-11-13-004-VIM-Cut-Paste-Replace.md

 [![Alt text](https://res.cloudinary.com/bioinformaticsguy/image/upload/v1762509853/BioinformaticsGuyGeneralFiles/Colorful_Freelancer_YouTube_Thumbnail_1_kgna0g.png)](https://www.youtube.com/c/BioinformaticsGuy)

-# VIM Essentials for Bioinformatics: Cut, Paste, and Transform Text in Seconds

-## Replace, Change, and Rearrange Without Ever Reaching for Your Mouse

-**Description:** Master VIM's put, replace, and change commands that transform how you edit text.
-Learn to paste deleted content, replace characters instantly, and change entire text blocks with single commands—the editing operations you'll use hundreds of times per day.

----

 You've deleted a line with `dd`.
 Immediately, you realize you need it somewhere else in the file.
 In most editors, you'd think "oops, undo, cut, move, paste."
 In VIM, you just navigate to where you want it and press `p`.
 The line appears.
 Done.

 This is VIM's approach to text manipulation: deleted text isn't destroyed—it's cut and ready to paste.
 Combine this with commands that let you replace characters instantly or change entire text objects in one motion, and you have an editing workflow that's fundamentally more efficient than traditional select-delete-retype cycles.